Women at German universities: The leading role of Switzerland

 In the beginning, women in German-speaking countries were only able to pursue academic studies in Switzerland.
 The first female auditors were admitted at the University of Zurich in 1840, which had been founded only a few years before.
 After an application for matriculation of a Russian woman had been unsuccessful in 1864, the application for a doctorate in medicine of Russian Nadezhda Suslova (1843-1918) was approved in 1867, and moreover, she was matriculated as a regular student retroactively.

 Marie Heim-Vögtlin (1845–1908) was the first female university student from Switzerland admitted in 1874.
 She also graduated with a degree in medicine.
-Famous female students from Zurich in the 19th century included, amongst others, the Swiss women Elisabeth Flühmann, Meta von Salis and Emilie Kempin-Spyri, the Russian Vera Figner, the Austrian Helene von Druskowitz, and the Germans Emilie Lehmus, Pauline Rüdin, Franziska Tiburtius, Anita Augspurg, Ricarda Huch and Käthe Schirmacher.
+Famous female students from Zürich in the 19th century included, amongst others, the Swiss women Elisabeth Flühmann, Meta von Salis and Emilie Kempin-Spyri, the Russian Vera Figner, the Austrian Helene von Druskowitz, and the Germans Emilie Lehmus, Pauline Rüdin, Franziska Tiburtius, Anita Augspurg, Ricarda Huch and Käthe Schirmacher.

 There were different reasons for the pioneering role of Switzerland: In general, university education did not carry a lot of social prestige in Switzerland at this time.
 Universities tried to attract new students, which ensured their funding by providing additional enrolment fees.
 Every institution could decide on the admission of women individually.
-Newer universities, such as Zurich, led by example.
+Newer universities, such as Zürich, led by example.
 However, Switzerland's oldest university, Basel, did not admit women until 1890.

 Following the first admissions, the number of students at the University of Zurich increased significantly.
 In the summer of 1873, 26%, or 114, of the students were female.
 Most of the female students (109) during this time were from Russia.
-However, the number of women decreased dramatically in 1873, after the Russian Tsar had prohibited Russian women from studying in Zurich with a Ukase proclamation.
+However, the number of women decreased dramatically in 1873, after the Russian Tsar had prohibited Russian women from studying in Zürich with a Ukase proclamation.
 Only nine female students were enrolled in winter 1880/81.
 After the annulment of the Ukase, the number of Russian female students increased again substantially.
 In the first decade of the 20th century, mainly foreign women from Russia and Germany were studying in Switzerland, only later did more Swiss women enroll.

-The dominance of foreign female students was also caused by the fact that, at first, people who were not born in the Canton of Zurich did not need a school leaving certificate for university admission.
+The dominance of foreign female students was also caused by the fact that, at first, people who were not born in the canton of Zürich did not need a school leaving certificate for university admission.
 A "Certificate of Good Conduct" sufficed.
 Only in 1872 was the minimum age for studying raised to 18, and in 1873 a school leaving certificate became obligatory for all students.
-Since then, many women who had wanted to study prepared for the matriculation examination half a year or a year in advance, after arriving in Zurich.
+Since then, many women who had wanted to study prepared for the matriculation examination half a year or a year in advance, after arriving in Zürich.
 Only after having passed the exam were they allowed to matriculate.
 However, many women had attended lectures at the university before.
 Since 1900 only the Swiss have been allowed to register as auditors.